atom/telemetry/README.md

 ### Measures vs. custom events

-There are some event types that are common across all client apps. usage events, ping events, and opt in / out events. `telemetry` encapsulates as much complexity around these as possible so clients don't have to deal with it.
+There are some event types that are common across all client apps: usage events, ping events, and opt in / out events. `telemetry` encapsulates as much complexity around these as possible so clients don't have to deal with it.

 Measures are a great fit for understanding the number of times a certain action happened.
 For example, how many times per day do users click a particular button?

 However, apps might want to collect more complex metrics with arbitrary metadata.
-For example, Atom currently collects "file open" events, which preserve the grammar (e.g. language) of the opened file.
+For example, Atom currently collects "file open" events, which preserve the grammar (aka language) of the opened file.
 For those use cases, the `addCustomEvent` function is your friend.  `addCustomEvent` takes any object and stuffs it in the database, giving clients the flexibility to define their own data destiny.
 The events are sent to the metrics back end along with the daily payload.

 ```
 const event = { type: "open", grammar: "javascript", timestamp: "now" };